/blog/can_protocol

 This distinction is extremely important: CAN alone does not define the meaning of the data.

 CAN transports bytes.
-The meaning of those bytes is defined by a DBC, UDS, J1939, CANopen, OBD2, or proprietary protocols.
+Their meaning is defined by a DBC, UDS, J1939, CANopen, OBD-II, or a proprietary protocol.

-In other words: CAN is the transport medium.
-The real language often sits above it.
+In other words, CAN provides the link.
+The actual language often sits above it.

 A CAN network is made of multiple nodes connected to the same bus.